AU-Master-Thesis/thesis/sections/3-methodology/study-1/architecture.typ

 #todo[
   Mention that bevy will try to automatically schedule systems in parallel when the queries mutability allow for it.
 ]

+#k[
+  write about how we use bevy and ECS. what components are central, and how is the algorithm composed using systums and run schedules.
+]